SymfonyCasts/symfony6/sfcasts/ep1/twig-inheritance.md

 # Twig Inheritance

-Coming soon...

-gets our list working again.
-All right.
-So I want you to head to twig.Symfony.com to check out and then click to check its documentation.
-There's lots of good documentation on here, but what I want you to do is scroll down to the twig reference.
-First thing you see over on the left here is this thing called tags.
-This list here is 100% of everything that you can use with the, do something tag.
-So you can see four here.
-And if here, so if you start, if you're using curl race percent, this next word here is always going to be one of these things from this list.
-And honestly, you're only gonna use about five of these, um, on an everyday basis.
+Head to https://twig.symfony.com... and then click to check its documentation.
+There's lots of good stuff here.
+But what I want you to do is scroll down to the Twig reference.
+Yea!

-And if you ever need to know how to use something, you're just gonna check its documentation.
-And it's gonna show you how in if statement looks In addition to 20 tags, twig also has something called filters.
-These are sweet filters are basically functions with a more hipster.
-Syntax.
-TWI also has functions, but you see there are fewer than them.
-Twig really prefer filters.
-Cause they just look cooler.
-For example, there is a filter called upper the way the filters work.
-It's like using a, um, command line.
-You have a string and then you use pipe and then use the filter name, cause this would take this string and send it into the upper filter.
-So we can actually see this.
-We'll say track to artist, but then we'll say upper.
-And when we try that, we get upper.
-If you wanna start really messing around things, you're gonna then pipe that into lower and really confuse your coworkers as to why you're doing that.
-And it will go down to lower.
-So filters, there are many filters in this list.
-You should check them out so you can remember what's there.
-They are one of the coolest parts of TWI.
-And as mentioned, there are also functions.
-And then there are a couple other fancy things called tests, which are handy in if statements and operators, but for the most part you've seen it all.
+## Tags

+The first things to look at, on the left, are these things called tags.
+This list represents *every* possible thing you can use with the do something tag.
+Yup, it will always be `{%` and then *one* of these things, like `for` or `if`.
+And honestly, you're only going to use about 5 of these on an everyday basis.
+And if you need to know the syntax for one of these, just click to see its documentation

+## Filters

+In addition to the 20 tags, Twig also has something called *filters*.
+These are sweet.
+Filters are basically functions, but with a more hipster syntax.
+Twig *does* also have functions, but there are fewer: Twig really prefer filters... cause they look cooler!

+For example, there is a filter called `upper`.
+Using a filter is like using the `|` key on the command line.
+You have some string - then you "pipe it" into the filter you want, like `upper`.

+Let's try this!
+Print `track.artist|upper`.

+And now... it's uppercase!
+If you want to confuse your coworkers, you can pipe *that* to `lower`... which sends things *back* to lowercase.
+There's no *real* reason to do this, but filters *can* be chained like this.

+Anyways, check out the filters list because there's probably something there you'll find useful.

+And... that's pretty much it!
+Beyond functions, there's also something called "tests", which are handy in if statements: you can say things like "if number is divisibleby".

+## Template Inheritance

+So... that's pretty much it for Twig!
+Oh, except for one more part.

-All right, for the last part of twig, I want you to act view the page source of our page.
-Notice that there is no HTL structure.
-There's no HTL tag or head tag or body tag.
-Literally the HTML we have inside of here is the HTML from our, our template.
-So is there some sort of layout system in twig where we can add a base layout around us?
+View the HTML source of the page.
+Notice that there is *no* HTML structure: there's no `html` tag, `head` or `body` tag.
+Literally the HTML that we have inside of our template, is what we get.

+Is there... some sort of layout system in Twig where we can add a base layout around us?
 Absolutely.
 And it's incredible.
 It's called template inheritance.
-So if you have a template where that, and you wanted to use a layout, the very top of template, you were use the do something tag called extends.
-And then you're gonna say base dot H channel twig that is actually pointing at this template right here.
-Now, before we look at that template, If we had to over and refresh, we are gonna see a giant air.
+If you have a template and you want that to use some base layout, at the very top of file, use a do something tag called `extends`.
+Pass this the name of the layout
+file: `base.html.twig`.

+That's referring to this template right here.
+Before we check that out, if we try this now, yikes!
+Big error:

-It says a template that extends another one cannot include content outside twig blocks To figure out what that means.
-Open up base dot H team on that twig.
-This is your base layout file for twig.
-And you're free to customize this.
-How however you want.
-This is your template.
-What I want you to notice here is that
+> A template that extends another one cannot include content outside Twig blocks.

+To figure out what that means, open `base.html.twig`.
+This is your base layout file... and you're *totally* free to customize it however you want.
+Right now... it's mostly just boring HTML tags... except that is has a number of these "blocks" in it.

-It's mostly just boring HTML, except it has a number of blocks in it.
-Blocks are basically holes into which a child template can place content.
-Let me explain that a different way.
-When we say extends based do HT twig up here, that basically says, Hey twig.
-When, when I, when you render me, when you render this template, I want you to use base HG twig as my base lab.
-The reason twig gives us this giant air over here is that it says, okay, cool.
+Blocks are basically "holes" into which a child template can place content.
+Let me explain that in a different way.
+When we say `extends 'base.html.twig'`, that basically says:

+> Yo Twig!
+When render this template, I want you to *actually* render `base.html.twig`
+> ... and then put *my* content *inside* of it.

+Twig then politely replies.

+> Ok cool...
 I can do that.
-But where do you want me to put all of this content?
-Do you want me to put it at the bottom of the pay page at the top of the page, somewhere in the middle of the page, twig doesn't know, we have to tell it the way we do that Is by overriding a block.
-So the reason that this based that H similar twig template comes the block called body, is that you're probably gonna wanna be able to put content right here.
-So to do that in our template, we can surround all of our content with block, body, And block.
-We are overriding that block with this new content.

-So now when it renders based that HT twig, And it gets to this block body part, it's going to use our block body content and print it out right here.
-Watch let's refresh air is gone.
-And if you view the page source, we have a full HTML page.
-By the way, the names of these blocks are not important.
-If you wanted to change this to block content, go for it, just make sure that you also update it to be called block content in your child template.
-Uh, and if you wanted to add more blocks, do it.
-You can add as many blocks as you want in here.
-Every block you added this template is just another override point.
-And you'll also notice that blocks can have default content.
+But *where* in `base.html.twig` do you want me to put
+> all of your content?
+Do you want me to put it at the bottom of the page?
+At the
+> top?
+Some random place in the middle?

+The way we tell Twig *where* to put our content within `base.html.twig` is by override a block.
+Notice that `base.html.twig` already has a block called `body`... and that's *right* where we want to put our template's HTML.

+To do that, in our template, surround all of the content with `{% block body %}`... and then `{% endblock %}`.

+This is called template inheritance because we are *overriding* that `body` block with this new content.
+So now, when Twig renders `base.html.twig`... nd it gets to this `block body` part, it's going to print the `block body` HTML from *our* template

+Watch: refresh and... the error is gone.
+And if you view the page source, we have a full HTML page!

+## Block Names

+Oh, and the *names* of these blocks aren't important.
+If you want to rename them after your favorite 90's sitcom character, do it.
+Just make to *also* update its name in your child template.
+You can also add *more* blocks.
+Every block you added is just another potential override point.

+## Default Block Content

-So if you look on a page right now, you can see that the title says welcome.
-That's because this block has default content and we are not overriding it in our template.
+Oh, and you may have also noticed that blocks *can* have default content.
+Look at the page right now: the title says "Welcome".
+That's because the `title` block has default content and we're not overriding.
+Let's change the default title to "Mixed Vinyl".
-So let's change this welcome to Mixed vinyl.
-So now by default, that will be the title of every page in our site.
-But if we wanna override it, we can, we just need to override the block called title.

-So either above block body or the order, these blocks doesn't matter, I'll say block title, End block.
-And then in between, I'll say, create a new record.
-Thanks to this.
+So now *that* will be the title of every page in our site... unless we override that on a page.
+In our template, either above block body or below, the order of blocks doesn't matter, add `{% block title %}`, `{% endblock %}` and, in between "Create a new Record".

-I'm gonna refresh.
-Now this page gets the custom title.
+And now... yes! *This* page has a custom title.

-Oh.
-And if you're ever wondering, oh, when you might be wondering what if I don't want to replace a block entirely, but I want to add to the block.
-You can totally do that.
-So in this case, in base HW, we have kind of our, the name of our site and mixed vinyl up here.
-Let's say that we wanna just, prepend the custom title.
-So what we can do is we can say, create a new record.
-That'll put a nice little pipe icon, and then curly curly, use the, say something tag and call a function called parent that does exactly what you'd expect.
-It goes and grabs the parent templates, content for blah title, and then print it right here.
-We try it.
-That works.
-If you're ever confused about how template inheritance works, it's helpful to think about it.
-Like object oriented, inheritance,

-Where home page, our homepage template is like a class that extends based at each of tweaks class.
-And each of these blocks are like a method.
-So if we don't override a block, it's, it will use the default content.
-But if we do override a block, it will use our block.
-What we can also call the parent block if we want to.
-All right.
-So that's it for twig.
-You are basically a twig expert.
-You have your P D inside of twig.
-So let's move on.
-Next.
-One of the killer of Symfony are its debugging tools.
+## Adding to (Instead of Replacing) the Parent Block

+Oh, and you might be asking:

+> What if I don't want to *replace* a block entirely.
+But instead, I want to *add*
+> to the contents of a block.

+We can totally do that.
+In `base.html.twig`, the `title` block is set to "Mixed Vinyl".
+If we wanted to *prepend* that custom title, we can say "Create a new Record" then use the say something tag to print a function called `parent()`.

+That does exactly what you'd expect: it finds the parent template's content for this block.. and prints it.
+Refresh and... that's *so* nice.

+If you're ever confused about how template inheritance works, it's useful to think about it like object-oriented inheritance.
+Each template is like a class and each block is like a method.
+So the homepage class extends the `base.html.twig` class but overrides two of its methods.
+If that only confused you, don't worry about it.

+So... that's it for Twig.
+You're basically a Twig expert, which I'm told is a popular topic at parties.

+Next: one of the *killer* features of Symfony is its debugging tools.
 Let's get these installed and check 'em out.